hynek/svcs/docs/core-concepts.md

 :::

 Sometimes, you want to register a factory or value that's only valid within a container.
-For example, you might want to register the current request object such that other services can use its metadata.
+For example, you might want to register a factory that depends on data from a request object.
+Per-request factories, if you will.

 This is where container-local registries come in.
 They are created implicitly by calling {meth}`svcs.Container.register_local_factory()` and {meth}`svcs.Container.register_local_value()`.